 This is the TARGET-SHOOTING METHOD of screenwriting - a paint-by-numbers approach that hordes of neo-Aristotelians crow about, the leading exponents of which churn out books and workshops like proverbial snake-oil salesmen, advantaging themselves at the expense of hapless and gullible knowledge bags who may end up spending thousands of dollars discovering there is no recipe.

 The Writer-as-Big-Game-Hunter in the shooting gallery of mediocrity takes a bead on every target the gurus have told him about, tracking down each beat, turning point, and climax with somnolent enthusiasm.
-Employing this method, every event in the plot becomes "a dot" and the behaviour of the characters functions merely as a way of connecting all the dots so as to arrive at the "picture".
+Employing this method, every event in the plot becomes "a dot" and the behavior of the characters functions merely as a way of connecting all the dots so as to arrive at the "picture".
 Because it is invariably formula-driven, one usually anticipates the picture before it actually appears, thus rendering the experience thoroughly predictable.

 Such an approach to drama is both chauvinistic and manipulative, chauvinistic in terms of the characters ("cut-outs" might be a more appropriate word for them) and manipulative in terms of the audience and the audience's response.
 Invariably, such stories boil down to being little more than propaganda, sentimentality or pornography - some times all three!